Echoece/Shaiya/ep6/readme.md

 * item mall dll that reads the username and password from Db.ini

 **notes**
-* ct files in the ep5 folder can be used with ep6 servers because they use the same ps_game
+* ct files in the ep5 folder can be used with ep6 because the ps_game addresses are the same
 * the only difference in the ep6 item mall dll and the ep5 version is this database function

 ```